kode2go/grafana/README.md

 # Setup

-o configure InfluxDB as a data source in Grafana and connect it to your InfluxDB database (created with Python), you can use the following settings.
+To configure InfluxDB as a data source in Grafana and connect it to your InfluxDB database (created with Python), you can use the following settings.
 The specific values you need to replace are noted in the comments:

 In Grafana: